 Magical and enchanting island paradise in the Pacific

-You told me that out of all the destinations you’ve visited, you prefer French Polynesia the most.
+You told me that out of all the destinations you’ve visited, you like French Polynesia the most.
 Why do you find it so captivating?

-French Polynesia gets you as soon as your onboard the flight.
+French Polynesia gets you as soon as you're on the flight.
 Shortly after take off from Los Angeles, the flight attendants change into traditional Polynesian costume and wear a white flower behind their ear, called a tiara.
-Upon arrival at the international airport, you’re welcomed by a local music group and traditional flower wreath is hung around your neck.
+Upon arrival at the international airport, you’re welcomed by a local music group and a traditional flower wreath is hung around your neck.
 French Polynesia is literally a paradise on earth, at least I see it as such.

 When the manta rays dance beneath your boat

-In the Pacific, everyone is fascinated by the underwater world.
-Is it true that there is no nicer snorkelling to be found elsewhere?
+In the Pacific, everyone is enchanted by the underwater world.
+Is it really true that there is no nicer snorkelling to be found elsewhere?

 That’s true.
-Right here, on the island of Tahaa, I have discovered the most beautiful snorkelling spot in the ocean current, in a coral garden with thousands of brightly-coloured fish.
-It would be difficult to find any more beautiful.
-Don’t hesitate to spend the whole day here and enjoy your rollercoaster ride through the magnificent corals.
+Right here, on the island of Tahaa, that I discovered the most beautiful snorkelling spot in the ocean, in a coral garden with thousands of brightly-coloured fish.
+And I know I'd be hard pressed to find a more beautiful one.
+You won't hesitate to spend days here, enjoying a spectacular ride through the magnificent corals.

-Is there something more here, that you wouldn’t have a chance to experience elsewhere?
+Is there something more here, that you wouldn’t get a chance to experience elsewhere?

-Something that we haven't experienced elsewhere, is during one of the night time anchorages in one of the lagoons, wonderful giant manta rays would dance under the boat.
+Whilst anchoring at night in one of the lagoons, wonderful giant manta rays would dance under the boat.
 It was truly one of the most beautiful experiences.

-What are the conditions for berthing and sailing in French Polynesia like
+What are the conditions for anchoring and sailing in French Polynesia like

 Sailors are certainly most interested in the conditions for sailing and anchoring.
 What is the yachting infrastructure like there?

-While cruising along the Society Islands in French Polynesia, you will not experience marinas, at least not as you know them from Europe.
-For anchoring, you can practically go anywhere in the lagoons where conditions allow, but you must be very careful about the depth as the lagoons are very shallow.
-It is often necessary to have one crewman at the bow to navigate what is going on under the surface.
+While cruising along the Society Islands in French Polynesia, you won't encounter marinas, at least not as you know them from Europe.
+You can anchor practically anywhere in the lagoons where conditions allow, but you must be very careful about the depth as the lagoons are very shallow.
+It is often necessary to have one of the crew at the bow to to keep an eye on what is happening below the surface.

 And what about anchoring at night?

-Over the last few years, a number of state-subsidized buoys have appeared to help you safely moor for the night.
-For a comfortable voyage, however, a boat with a watermaker is a must.
+Over the last few years, a number of state-subsidized buoys have sprung up to help you safely moor for the night.
+What you need to take into account when sailing, however, is the limited ability to restock fresh water.
+Therefore, for a comfortable voyage, a boat with a watermaker is a must.

 Certainly.
-The biggest adrenaline rush definitely comes sailing from the open sea to the lagoons of the islands, especially if there are some big breakers, you get the feeling that you’ll barely make it through the narrow entrance and then a huge freighter emerges.
+The biggest adrenaline rush definitely comes sailing from the open sea to the lagoons of the islands, especially if there are some big breakers, you get the feeling that you’ll barely make it through the narrow passage and then a huge freighter loom up.

-Mango and coconut straight from the tree to your mouth
+Mango and coconut straight from tree to mouth

-What do you think Europeans sailing in the Pacific find most surprising?
+What do you think surprises Europeans the most sailing in the Pacific?

-Europeans will most certainly be surprised by the unspoilt nature, which is one great botanical garden.
-The vibrant colour of the flowering plants is utterly amazing and coconuts and fruit grow everywhere.
-Within just a short walk you can bring back lime, banana, or mango, which grow freely around the paths.
+Europeans are definitely most surprised by the unspoilt nature, which is basically one big botanical garden.
+The vibrant colour of the flowering plants is utterly amazing with coconuts and fruit growing everywhere.
+Within just a short walk you can bring back limes, banana, or even mangoes, which grow freely around the paths.

-Similarly, you will be taken aback by the helpfulness and hospitality of the locals who you’ll never find with an outstretched hand trying to get extra money, but if you show some interest, they’ll be the first to help.
+Similarly, you will be taken aback by the helpfulness and hospitality of the locals who you’ll never find with an outstretched hand trying to get extra cash.
+If you ask, they’ll be the first to help.